d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 ### Displaying a single categorical and single quantitative variable {-}

-The box plot of 'Budget' in millions by 'Content rating' is plotted using the code below.
+The box plot of movie budgets (in millions) by content rating is plotted using the code below.
 This plot helps to compare the budget for different levels of content rating.

 ```r